 More than 50km of new, permanent track has been installed between Westbourne Park in west London and through to Plumstead and Pudding Mill Lane in the east.
 The final section of track was completed in the eastbound tunnel of the new Whitechapel station in July 2017.

 Tunnel fit-out in numbers

 Powering the railway

-The fleet of new Elizabeth line trains are powered by overhead lines on the surface sections of the route and by an overhead catenary system in the new tunnels.
+The fleet of new Elizabeth line trains are powered by overhead power equipment on the surface sections of the route and in the new tunnels.

 Meet the fleet

-A fleet of customised machinery specially built for the Crossrail project has been used in the fit-out of the tunnels.
+A fleet of customised machinery specially built for the Crossrail project were used in the fit-out of the tunnels.

-Four giant multi-purpose gantries – specifically designed for Crossrail - were used to carry and locate the track in the tunnels, before it is concreted into place.
+Four giant multi-purpose gantries were used to carry and locate the track in the tunnels before it was concreted into place.